tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 As if staying the same for too long meant something had gone wrong.

-Standing still felt dangerous.

-Because standing still looked like mediocrity.

 But over time, I have started to suspect that the real problem was never average itself.

 It was the world I was measuring myself against.

 We live in an age of exposure.

-We do not compare ourselves to the people in the same room anymore.
+We do not compare ourselves only to the people in the same room anymore.
 We compare ourselves to the most visible people on the planet.

 Founders.